irega/refactoring-with-ngrx/projects/with-ngrx/docs/development-tasks.md

   npm run test:coverage
 ```

-- **test:watch**: Executes the unit and UI tests in watch mode: for each change it will execute the tests.
+- **test:watch**: Executes the unit and UI tests in watch mode: for each change detected it will execute the tests again.

 ```bash
   npm run test:watch